Calculation of kVA capacity for a Single or Three Phase Transformer, based on Winding Voltage and Amperage information.

 Chart Example: Using the numbers from the earlier Three Phase Transformer Example V=208, I=175.
 Use the chart titled "Three Phase Low Voltage Dry Type Transformers".
 Following the 208V top margin entry, and reading down vertically, it is seen that the first entry in that 208V vertical column that will cover 175A, and then some, is 208A, which indicates a 75 KVA Transformer, shown in the next over vertical column to the left.

-See attached document 7400HO9501 "Looking for Low Voltage Transformer Solutions" for more information.
+See pages 3 & 4 of document 7400HO9501 "Looking for Low Voltage Transformer Solutions" for more information and conversion tables.